- Mid-M25 – Early Human Settlement of the Prosperitas Sector –

 563-566.M41 – Waagh!
 Gazbag –

 Smashing out of wildspace between the Gothic Sector and the Prosperitas Sector, Waagh!
 Gazbag crashes into the exposed flank of the Imperium on the Galactic East.
-Comprised mainly of the Blood Axe Klan, the Greenskins, not previously seen in sector, tear through several Imperial worlds in the space of a few years.
+The Greenskins, not previously seen in sector, tear through several Imperial worlds in the space of a few years.
 The tide is turned when Arch-Militant Voss deploys a strategy of funneling the Orks towards Persephon IV where they are bogged down and a stalemate is reached.
 For his part Voss is inducted into the ranks of the Inquisition, becoming Inquisitor Voss, and granted considerable support from Crusade High Command.